 Welcome PhD students!
 Below is a list of tips and library resources that can help you with your research and teaching at Rotman.

 Getting started with journals?
-You can search the catalogue by journal title, database, or search within Summon, which searches across journals, databases and e-book packages.
+You can search the catalogue by journal title, database, or search within the library catalogue which searches across journals, databases and e-book packages.
 For business journal aggregators, we subscribe to Business Source Premier, JSTOR, and ABI/Inform and CBCA within ProQuest.

 If you are using Google Scholar off-campus, here are the instructions for connecting it to articles that U of T subscribes to.